rydurham/Sentinel/readme.md

 Any questions about this package should be posted [on the package website](http://www.ryandurham.com/projects/sentinel/).

+### Localization
+Sentinel has been translated into several other languages, and new translations are always welcome!
+Check out the [Sentinel Page](https://crowdin.com/project/sentinel) on CrowdIn for more details.

 ### Tests
 Tests are powered by Codeception.
 Currently they must be run within a Laravel application environment.
 To run the tests:
 * Pull in the require-dev dependencies via composer.